 Federal and state grants are typically awarded only to undergraduate students.
-University grants (such as the KU Tuition Grant) may be awarded to undergraduates and graduate/professional/law students.
+University grants may be awarded to undergraduates and graduate/professional/law students.

-Grants are usually need-based programs and typically awarded to students with financial need.
-Information provided on the Free Application for Federal Student Aid (FAFSA) determines eligibility for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College, and High Kansas Comprehensive Grant, and KU grant programs.
+Information provided on the Free Application for Federal Student Aid (FAFSA) determines eligibility for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College, Kansas Comprehensive Grant, and KU grant programs.

 To be considered for limited-fund, need-based grants, you must meet the following minimum eligibility requirements (individual programs may have additional eligibility requirements):